vuejs/component-compiler-utils/README.md

 > Lower level utilities for compiling Vue single file components

 This package contains lower level utilities that you can use if you are writing a plugin / transform for a bundler or module system that compiles Vue single file components into JavaScript.
-It is used in [vue-loader](https://github.com/vuejs/vue-loader) version 15 and above or [vue-template-loader](https://github.com/ktsn/vue-template-loader) version 1.0.0 and above.
+It is used in [vue-loader](https://github.com/vuejs/vue-loader) version 15 and above.

 The API surface is intentionally minimal - the goal is to reuse as much as possible while being as flexible as possible.